amiiralii/stability_evaluation/README.md

   - Experiment 5 : Coding a clustering method, to use instead of Tree (comparing label + tree with label + clustering)
 - Amirali
   - Experiment 2 : Adding "Adopt"
+  - Experiment 6 : Data distribution analysis

+- Things to do in general
   - Experiment 4 : Coding multiple splits into EZR Tree
-- Things to do in general
   - Experiment 7 : Coding Gini index instead of Log in EZR's div() function
-  - Experiment 1 : Adding Summary of charts
-  - Reading about stability in SE, and start working on litreture review
+  - Reading about stability in SE, and start working on literature review